 Tyrosine is a precursor to major neurotransmitters and can help with dopamine-related depression, ADHD, and extreme stress.

 Tyrosine, also known as l-tyrosine, is a naturally occurring compound of primary importance for mental health.

 It’s a precursor to some of your most important brain chemicals and hormones.

 Here’s a look at the many benefits of tyrosine, how to get more from your diet, and everything you need to know about tyrosine supplementation.

 What Is Tyrosine?

 Tyrosine is an amino acid involved in the structure of almost every protein in the body.

 Tyrosine gets its name from the Greek word tyros for cheese, since it was first discovered in cheese protein.

 Most amino acids are categorized as essential (you need to get it from food) or non-essential (your body makes its own).

 Tyrosine is one of the handful of conditional amino acids.

 This means that your body can usually make what it needs, but not always in adequate amounts.

 Stress, overwork, lack of sleep, illness, or eating too little protein can all increase your need for tyrosine.
 (1)

-There are two primary sources of tyrosine — from the food you eat and from the breakdown of another amino acid, phenylalanine.
+There are two primary sources of tyrosine — from the food you eat and from the breakdown of phenylalanine, one of the 9 essential amino acids.

 Tyrosine is a precursor to three important neurotransmitters — dopamine, epinephrine, and norepinephrine.